Cliff College cookies policy

 Student President

 As Cliff's student community is relatively small, everyone is encouraged to play an active part in community life, whether you live on campus at the College, or are based in context.
-Our student president, Evie Savill, lives on campus and is the first point of call for students.
-Evie's role is to represent the student body.
-She works alongside our Community Warden and Student Welfare Officer to create a community where people can form meaningful Christian relationships as they live, worship, eat and study together.
+Our student president for 2025/26, Treasure Simpson, lives on campus and is the first point of call for students.
+Treasure's role is to represent the student body.
+She works alongside our Community Warden and Student Welfare Manager to create a community where people can form meaningful Christian relationships as they live, worship, eat and study together.